 In establishing an arts programme we have met with artists and enabled innovative use of the church building.
 We have made an open call for artists to come forward so we can think about how we can accommodate their projects.
 Whilst we strive for excellence, we also endeavour to nurture new talent by giving artists the ability to experiment and practice their arts in a well set up environment which is free to use at certain times.
 Our point of difference will be that our daytime provision of art will be free to audiences and free to performers.

-We have conducted a feasibility study and engaged over 20 performing artists - from poets, classical soloists and duets, and full theater productions and choirs - to use our spaces to engage with local visitors.
+We have conducted a feasibility study and engaged over 20 performing artists - from poets, classical soloists and duets, and full theatre productions and choirs - to use our spaces to engage with local visitors.
 Audiences have ranged from 12 in number up to 90 at a single performance.

 At Hull Minster we ensure that social engagement is a high priority; we do this by making many events free and through developing our volunteering opportunities to support the heritage and the arts, thus reducing ticket prices.
 Volunteering enables our teams to gain experience in direct and related roles such as front of house, curation, tour and event planning, catering and retailing.